vandaanggi/ansible-vmware/README.md

-# Stone Payments - Ansible VMWare
+# Stone Payments - Ansible VMware

-This repository contains a role for create, delete or to manage a Virtual Machine (VM) using VMWare vSphere vCenter
+This repository contains a role for create, delete or to manage a Virtual Machine (VM) using VMware vSphere vCenter

 ## Prerequisites
 * [PyVmoni](https://pypi.python.org/pypi/pyvmomi/) is the Python SDK for the VMware vSphere API that allows you to manage ESX, ESXi, and vCenter.